-- our belief that chronic tendon injuries resulting from sports-related or occupational overuse is a significant unmet medical need; - our belief that RCT-01 has advantages over current treatments such as the use of non-steroidal anti- inflammatory medication or corticosteroids which are limited in efficacy; - our interpretation of the outcomes from a phase 1/2 clinical trial to test the safety and efficacy of injections of RCT-01 on patients suffering from chronic achilles tendinosis in Canada and the details of this trial; - our interpretation of the data from a phase 1 clinical trial to test the safety and certain biological outcomes of injections of RCS-01 in patients with aging and sun-damaged skin; - our interpretation of the date from a phase 1 clinical trial to test the safety and efficacy of injections of RCH-01 on patients suffering from androgenetic alopecia; - our belief that the RCI-02 dermal injector device will have applications in certain dermatological procedures and preparation for its commercialization is expected to be launched as soon as funds permit including building of commercial/clinical-grade prototypes, validation testing of such prototypes and filing of the regulatory submissions seeking a CE mark to market the device in Europe; - our belief as to the potential of our products; - our assumption that our agreements and working relationship with key service providers (e.g., contract manufacturer, suppliers, contract research organizations, etc.) and licensees/partners will continue in good standing; - our forecasts of expenditures; - our expectations regarding our ability to raise capital; - our business outlook; - our plans and objectives of management for future operations; and - our anticipated financial performance.
+- our belief that chronic tendon injuries resulting from sports-related or occupational overuse is a significant unmet medical need; - our belief that RCT-01 has advantages over current treatments such as the use of non-steroidal anti-inflammatory medication or corticosteroids which are limited in efficacy; - our interpretation of the outcomes from a phase 1/2 clinical trial to test the safety and efficacy of injections of RCT-01 on patients suffering from chronic achilles tendinosis in Canada and the details of this trial; - our interpretation of the data from a phase 1 clinical trial to test the safety and certain biological outcomes of injections of RCS-01 in patients with aging and sun-damaged skin; - our interpretation of the date from a phase 1 clinical trial to test the safety and efficacy of injections of RCH-01 on patients suffering from androgenetic alopecia; - our belief that the RCI-02 dermal injector device will have applications in certain dermatological procedures and preparation for its commercialization is expected to be launched as soon as funds permit including building of commercial/clinical-grade prototypes, validation testing of such prototypes and filing of the regulatory submissions seeking a CE mark to market the device in Europe; - our research pertaining to and plan to continue to prepare for a phase 2 does-finding trial for RCH-01 and details of such a trial; - our belief as to the potential of our products; - our assumption that our agreements and working relationship with key service providers (e.g., contract manufacturer, suppliers, contract research organizations, etc.) and licensees/partners (e.g., Shiseido) will continue in good standing; - our forecasts of expenditures; - our expectations regarding our ability to raise capital; - our business outlook; - our plans and objectives of management for future operations; and - our anticipated financial performance.